shray-ya-sing/doclayer/README.md

 **Methods:**

-- `CreateTitleSlide(string title, string? subtitle = null, string? footnote = "Source:")` - Creates a title slide with optional subtitle and footnote
+- `CreateTitleSlide(string title, string? subtitle = null, string? footnote = "Source:")` - Creates a title slide
-- `SetPresentationTheme(string? fontName = null, List<string>? accentColors = null)` - Sets custom theme with font and colors (requires exactly 4 accent colors if provided)
+- `SetPresentationTheme(string? fontName = null, List<string>? accentColors = null)` - Sets custom theme
+- `GetSlideCount()` - Returns the number of slides in the presentation
+- `ExtractSlideContent(int slideNumber)` - Extracts shapes, text, and pictures from a slide
+- `ExtractAllSlides()` - Extracts content from all slides as a dictionary
+- `EditSlideText(int slideNumber, string elementName, string newText)` - Edits text of a shape
+- `RenderSlideToImage(int slideNumber)` - Renders a slide to JPEG image
+- `RenderAllSlidesToImages()` - Renders all slides to JPEG images

 ### Python API